GSathish/eece211/m-Concurrency.md

     tmpr = true;

     ready = tmpr;
-                   // &lt;-- what happens if useAnswer() interleaves here?
+                   // what happens if useAnswer() interleaves here?
                    // ready is set, but answer isn't. answer = tmpa;
 }